Energy-Efficient and Real-Time Sensing for Federated Continual Learning via Sample-Driven Control: Simulation Evaluation

-To properly simulate the AI task behavior, we must consider the key features that capture all characteristics of training data and training AI model, i.e., $L$-smooth and $\mu$-strongly convex.
-To this end, we deploy a classification task on Convolutional Neural Network (CNN) on the CIFAR-10 dataset \cite{2010-DL-CIFAR}.
+To properly simulate the AI task behavior, we consider the key features that capture all characteristics of training data and training AI model, i.e., $L$-smooth and $\mu$-strongly convex.
+To this end, we deploy a classification task on the CIFAR-10 dataset \cite{2010-DL-CIFAR}.
 We sample data and feed through the AI model to consider the Hessian of the loss function.
-We follow the theory \cite{2017-SharpMinima-Generalize, 2018-DL-LinearScaling, 2020-DL-LAMB} that the minimizer tends to be the sharpest at the initial phase of the AI training.
-Therefore, by considering the Hessian of the loss function of the untrained AI model with the specific dataset, we can have the minimizer with the highest $2$nd derivative value, which is approximately close to the $L$-smooth and $\mu$ strongly convex value.
+We follow the theory \cite{2020-DL-LAMB}, in which the minimizer tends to be the sharpest at the initial phase of the AI training.
+Therefore, by considering the Hessian of the loss function of the untrained AI model with the specific dataset, the minimizer can achieve the highest second derivative value, which is approximately close to the $L$-smooth and $\mu$ strongly convex value.
 Our theoretical implementation for $L$-smooth and $\mu$ strongly convex estimation can be found via experimental evaluation code\footnote[1]{\url{https://github.com/Skyd-FL/SCFL/blob/main/results/theoretical_evals/Lsmooth_Estimation.ipynb}.}.
-According to our evaluation, we found that the $L$ and $\mu$ value on MNIST and CIFAR-10 dataset is higher than $90$ and $150$, respectively.
-Therefore, we choose the $L$ and $\mu$ for our experimental evaluation with a set of values with an absolute value equal to: $\{100, 125, 150, 175, 200\}$ ($L$ are the set with positive values while $\mu$ are the sets with negative one).
+According to our evaluation, we found that the values of $L$ and $\mu$ on MNIST and CIFAR-10 dataset are higher than $90$ and $150$, respectively.
+Therefore, we choose $L$ and $\mu$ for our experimental evaluation with a set of values with an absolute value equal to $\{100, 125, 150, 175, 200\}$ ($L$ is the set with positive values while $\mu$ is the sets with negative one).